CodePushGo/website/src/content/blog/en/ionic-capacitor-push-notifications-firebase.md

 ![ionic-ios-push-id](/ionic-ios-push-id.webp)

-The **Bundle ID** should be the same as your App ID within Capacitor and Firebase.
+The **Bundle ID** should be the same as your App ID within React Native and Firebase.

 Now, [create a Key](https://developer.apple.com/account/resources/authkeys/list/) and enable the **Apple Push Notifications service (APNs)**.
 If you have reached the maximum number of keys, you can use an existing key or a certificate instead, but the process is more complicated.